Pushyabhuti dynasty

-Etymology and name
+Etymology and origins

 According to Harsha-charita, composed by the court poet Bana, the family was known as Pushyabhuti dynasty (IAST: Puṣyabhūti-vaṃśa), or Pushpabhuti dynasty (IAST: Puṣpabhūti-vaṃśa).
 The manuscripts of Harsha-charita use the variant "Pushpabhuti", but Georg Bühler proposed that this was a scribal error, and that the correct name was Pushyabhuti.
 Several modern scholars now use the form "Pushpabhuti", while others prefer the variant "Pushyabhuti".